cssigniter/gutenbee/readme.txt

 7. Tabs or Accordions, group your content the way you want.

 == Changelog ==

+= 2.11.0 =
+* Post Type block: Improve performance by creating new searchable controls for Tags and Posts.
+* Banner & Container block: Added support for start time in video backgrounds.
+* Banner & Container block: Added loading indicator for video backgrounds.
+* Fixed an issue where some Range Slider controls would not be reset.

 = 2.10.6 =
 * Post Type block: Prevent block style previews from loading complete preview of the block to improve performance.